BuildOnViction/docs/docs/masternode/node-status-sync.md

 # Check Node (and Masternode) Status and Synchronization

-Once you have started a Tomo node to begin synchronizing (via tmn or docker or native), we want to see its status and watch its progress.
+Once you have started a TomoChain full-node to begin synchronizing (either via tmn or docker or native), we want to see its status and watch its progress.
-There are a number of tools to do this, which we introduce below.
+There are a number of tools to do this, which are introduced below.

 ---